 The muffin-tin orbital (MTO) basis was used in deriving low energy, few band Hamiltonian in the effective $t_{2g}$ Wannier basis of the transition metal ions.
 For this purpose NMTO-downfolding technique~\cite{andersen2000muffin} of integrating out degrees of freedom that are not of interest, starting from the all-orbital DFT band-structure, was employed.
 The self-consistent potentials required for these calculations were generated through Stuttgart implementation of Linear-MTO (LMTO) package~\cite{andersen1984explicit}.
 For muffin-tin orbital calculations, the MT radii were chosen as 1.89 $\AA$, 1.25 $\AA$, 1.161 $\AA$, and 0.86 $\AA$ for Na, V, P, and O respectively.

-State of art numerical techniques of exact diagonalization and density matrix renormalization group (DMRG)\cite{white1992density,white1993density,schollwock2005density} were used to solve the DFT-derived spin model.
-While for small system sizes, exact diagonalization was used, the DMRG method of systematic truncation of irrelevant degrees of freedom and renormalization of coupling parameters for growing the system sizes, was used to handle the larger system sizes with large degrees of freedom of the many-body Hamiltonian.
+State of art numerical techniques of exact diagonalization~\cite{DAVIDSON197587, davidson1993monster, MURRAY1992382} and density matrix renormalization group (DMRG)\cite{white1992density,white1993density,schollwock2005density} were used to solve the DFT-derived spin model.
+While for small system sizes, exact diagonalization (ED) was used, for larger system sizes the DMRG method of systematic truncation of irrelevant degrees of freedom and renormalization of coupling parameters for growing the system sizes was used.
 The accuracy in DMRG is known to decrease for systems with long bonds or multiple times renormalized operators used in the construction of Hamiltonian.
 To reduce the number of multiple times renormalized operators used in Hamiltonian, four new site algorithm is used.
-It demonstrates better convergence in the $J$- $J^{'}$ model with the same computational cost \cite{Mkumar2010}.
-In particular, in the present work we used this modified DMRG method \cite{Mkumar2010} on a honeycomb lattice with cylindrical geometry.
+It demonstrates better convergence in the $J$- $J^{\prime}$ model with the same computational cost \cite{Mkumar2010}.
+In particular, in the present work, we used this modified DMRG method \cite{Mkumar2010} on a rectangular lattice with cylindrical geometry.
 Cylinders are labelled XC or YC, corresponding to open boundary conditions (OBC) along the larger lattice direction (X-direction) and periodic boundary conditions (PBC) along the smaller direction (Y-direction).
 We retain up to $m=700$ density matrix eigenstates during the renormalization process.
 We perform $\sim$ 10-12 sweeps until the ground-state energy converges within an error of $\sim$ $10^{-5}J$.